kilgariff/nestek/readme.md

 https://lowtekgames.itch.io/nestek

-Originally developed for [Lowtek Games](http://lowtek.co.uk)' FLEA!, NESTEK aims to make it quick and easy to distribute your homebrew NES games on platforms such as Steam.
+Originally developed for [Lowtek Games](http://lowtek.co.uk)' FLEA!, NESTEK makes it quick and easy to distribute your homebrew NES games on platforms such as Steam.

 Forked from FCEUX (a very mature and accurate emulator), NESTEK loads a single ROM (game.nes) from the same directory as the NESTEK executable.
 It can also load a custom icon file (icon.ico) and a 256x224 splash image (splash.png).